teleyinex/teleyinex.github.com/projects/_posts/2014-03-24-crowdcrafting.md

 is 100% open source – that is its software is developed and distributed freely – and 100% open-science, making scientific research accessible to everyone.

-Crowdcrafting uses PyBossa software: Our open source framework for crowdsourcing projects.
-Institutions, such as the British Museum, CERN and United Nations (UNITAR), are also PyBossa users.
+Crowdcrafting uses PYBOSSA software: Our open source framework for crowdsourcing projects.
+Institutions, such as the British Museum, CERN and United Nations (UNITAR), are also PYBOSSA users.

 ## What is citizen science?